What do Scottish city breaks offer? Our eight Scottish cities are perfect for weekend city breaks in the UK because:

 The capital city of Scotland, Edinburgh is known worldwide for the terrific annual summer festivals and unbeatable Hogmanay celebrations.
-Explore on foot to see the architecture of the city centre, visit the best attractions and dine out at a different eatery every day.
+Explore on foot to see the architecture of the city centre, visit the best attractions and dine out at a different eatery every day for the perfect Edinburgh city break.

 A cool city filled with music, you'll find around 130 events taking place every week in Glasgow's theatres, bespoke concert venues, bars, boutiques and more.
 Take the Subway or bus around the city for plenty of free museums, galleries and city parks.